fread-ink/inkwave/README.md

 # Limitations

 * Currently doesn't work on big-endian architectures.
-* Parsing .wrf metadata not yet supported
+* Waveforms using 5 bits per pixel not yet supported
-* Waveforms using 5 bits per pixel not yet supported (only 4 bpp)
+* For .wrf format currently only header is parsed

-# unsolved mysteries
+# Unsolved mysteries

 ## .wrf format